 In partnership with the Dell Medical School, Educational Psychology offers a Master of Education (MEd) to medical students as part of the medical school curriculum, third-year requirement for experience in Innovation, Leadership, and Discovery.
 The MEd/MD program is one of several dual-degree programs from which medical students can choose in their third year.
+Applicants to the dual-degree program are not required to submit GRE scores with their application materials.
 The requirements and policies associated with the dual-degree program are published in the Medical School Catalog.
 More information is available from the graduate advisor in educational psychology.